rednafi/digressions/_posts/2020-03-15-mysql-install.md

 ---
-title: Up and Running with MySQL on Linux
+title: Up and Running with MySQL with Docker
 toc: true
 comments: true
 layout: post
-description: Setting up MySQL on Linux
+description: Setting up MySQL on Linux in No Time
 categories: [database]
 ---